 10. Annika

-Annika was an early 1980s TV miniseries which was originally shown on Channel 4 and told a weepy love story of a Swede and a Brit.
+Annika was an early 1980s TV miniseries that was originally shown on Channel 4 and told a weepy love story of a Swede and a Brit.

 11. Coast